athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Bard.md

 ## Magnum OpusLevel 19

 You have tuned your spellcasting to the highest caliber.
 Add two common 10th-rank occult spells to your repertoire.
 You gain a single 10th-rank spell slot you can use to cast these spells using bard spellcasting.
-Unlike other spell slots, you can’t use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
-You don’t gain more 10th-rank spells as you level up, but you can take the Perfect Encore feat to gain a second slot.
+Unlike other spell slots, you can't use 10th-rank slots with abilities that give you more spell slots or that let you cast spells without expending spell slots.
+You don't gain more 10th-rank spells as you level up, but you can take the Perfect Encore feat to gain a second slot.